DIARY-Top Economic Events to September 30

 MONDAY, JULY 15

+** BRUSSELS - Participation by ECB President Christine Lagarde and ECB Board member Piero Cipollone in Eurogroup meeting in Brussels, Belgium.

-WASHINGTON - (INVITED) Federal Reserve Chair Jerome Powell participates in interview hosted by the Economic Club of Washington - 1600 GMT.
+WASHINGTON - Federal Reserve Chair Jerome Powell participates in conversation hosted by the Economic Club of Washington - 1630 GMT.

 PARK CITY, Utah - Federal Reserve Bank of San Francisco President Mary Daly participates in session, "The Bull, the Bear, and the Banker" before the Fortune Brainstorm Tech 2024 - 2035 GMT.